emmahone/etcd-101/README.md

 NOTE: A non-leader can respond to clients for read-only requests

 # What is a WAL file?
-The term WAL stands for "write-ahead log," which is a technique used to ensure data consistency and durability in the event of a system failure.
+The term WAL stands for `write-ahead log`, which is a technique used to ensure data consistency and durability in the event of a system failure.

 In Etcd, the WAL file is a file that stores all the write operations before they are applied to the main data store.
 It is a binary file that contains a sequence of records, where each record corresponds to a single write operation.